-Resources & Reform: what is needed on a structural level?
+Resources & Reform: what is needed on a Structural Level?

-In our societies, a glaring lack of integration has woven its way through the lives of countless people.
-Education empowers individuals and provides a means to address the emerging issues in our society.
-The vision of inclusive education, where every individual has access to high-quality learning experiences, resulting in greater diversity in the future, is not new.
-The findings of early alternatives, the reform pedagogy of the 1970s, educational and scientific studies, brain research and experiments have shown us for many years that educational systems should be adapted and made more user-friendly.
-Instead, barriers are still erected that block the path of people from low-income backgrounds, ethnic minorities, people with disabilities and marginalized communities.
-These barriers perpetuate the cycle of inequality, deny equal opportunity and impede upward mobility.
+Our failures to create cohesive societies has negatively affected the lives of countless people.
+Education empowers individuals and provides them a means to address the emerging issues in our society.
+The vision of inclusive education, in which every individual has access to high-quality learning experiences, resulting in greater future diversity, is not new.
+The findings of early alternatives, the reform pedagogy of the 1970s, educational and scientific studies, brain research, and experiments have shown us for many years that educational systems should be adapted and made more user-friendly.
+Instead, barriers are still being erected that block access to education by people from low-income backgrounds, members of ethnic minorities, persons with disabilities, and marginalized communities.
+These barriers perpetuate inequality and impede upward mobility.

 Inclusive societies strive to ensure that everyone has fair access to employment, living wages and economic opportunities.
-However, the lack of inclusion deepens the gap, leading certain groups to encounter barriers to employment, career advancement and financial stability.
-This results in wealth disparities, discrimination and prejudice based on factors such as ethnicity, visual appearance gender, sexual orientation, religion and disability, which affect every aspect of life.
-Marginalized groups face systemic barriers, bias and unequal treatment across various domains, including employment, housing, healthcare and justice system.
+When inclusion is not persued, or when efforts, fail, inequality becomes more pronounced.
+In such situations, certain groups almost invariably encounter barriers to employment, career advancement, and financial stability.
+This results in wealth disparities, discrimination, and prejudice based on factors such as ethnicity, visual appearance, gender, sexual orientation, religion, and disability, that affect every aspect of the lives of those affected.
+Marginalized groups face systemic barriers, bias, and unequal treatment across various domains, including employment, housing, healthcare, and the justice system.

-When looking at the level of policymakers, it becomes evident that the terms integration and inclusion are often used interchangeably.
-What needs to be clear first is their definition, and this should be internalized: While integration means fitting into an existing group, accepting their values and culture unquestioned, inclusion aims for holistic coexistence.
+In examining the role of policymakers, it becomes obvious that they often use the terms integration and inclusion interchangeably.
+These terms need to be defined at the outset and their meanings internalized.
+Allthough integration means fitting into an existing group, accepting its values and culture unquestioningly, inclusion aims for holistic coexistence.
 In an inclusive society, differences contribute invaluable richness through mutual exchange.
-An existing network can be greatly enriched by diverse, and perhaps initially unfamiliar and unconventional, ideas or practices, strengthening not only the social fabric but also individuals.
-The statement "Everyone can do something!" is only partially correct at a structural level.
+An existing network can be greatly enriched by diverse and perhaps initially unfamiliar and unconventional ideas or practices, strengthening not only the social fabric but also individuals.
+The assertion "Everyone can do something!" is only partially correct at a structural level.

-People, who would like to work but are legally prohibited due to certain regulations, are confronted with a huge barrier that is neither integrative nor inclusive.
+People who would like to work but are legally prohibited from doing so because of certain regulations are confronted with a huge barrier that is neither integrative nor inclusive.
 Just changing such laws would bring about a wave of positive developments.
-When people work in companies and establish social contacts, learning a language becomes much easier than in courses.
+When people work in companies and establish social contacts, learning a language becomes much easier than learning it in classes.
 Taking responsibility for work processes is an underestimated form of empowerment and significantly boosts self-esteem for many people.

 Access to critical services and resources is an important chapter in the history of exclusion.
-Inclusive societies strive to ensure that vital resources such as health care, social support, transportation, and affordable housing are accessible to all people regardless of their background or circumstances.
-Representation, or rather the lack thereof, painted a vivid picture especially when it comes to education.
+Inclusive societies strive to ensure that vital resources such as health care, social support, transportation, and affordable housing are accessible to all people regardless of their backgrounds or circumstances.
+Re-presentation, or rather the lack thereof, paints a vivid picture especially when it comes to education.
 When people are denied, restricted, or hindered in their education, society is also deprived of important learnings and expanded solution-oriented strategies.
-The absence of inclusion meant that marginalized groups were severely underrepresented in positions of influence and remain so today.
-Their voices went unheard, their needs unaddressed, and their perspectives unrecognized, perpetuating a cycle of exclusion.
+The absence of inclusion means that marginalized groups are severely underrepresented in positions of influence and remain so today.
+Their voices go unheard, their needs unaddressed, and their perspectives unrecognized, perpetuating a cycle of exclusion.